Health IT and Electronic Health Information Exchange

-The Center for the Advancement of Health IT (CAHIT) at RTI International uses evidence-based methods to encourage the use of health IT and eHealth in safe, appropriate ways.
+Our experts in the advancement of health IT use evidence-based methods to encourage the use of health IT and eHealth in safe, appropriate ways.
 RTI's multidisciplinary teams of experts provide high-quality and innovative research and development, technical services, and policy analysis to governments and businesses worldwide.

 Our staff are experts in health services research, medical informatics, clinical medicine, public policy, health communication, human factors research, information technology, quantitative data analysis, and multiple data collection methodologies.
 With these diverse capabilities, we can assemble teams that meet a wide range of client needs.

 Our experience includes leading research and analysis in the use of health IT in many care settings – the home, doctor's offices, hospitals, and health care systems.
 We design, develop, implement, study, and support health IT projects in the U.S. and internationally.